-Throughout your journey, you will visit Palms Australia’s local partners and see the work they are doing in their communities.
+Throughout your journey, you will witness the work of Palms Australia’s local partners.
 You will have the opportunity to learn about the role Australians can play in reducing global poverty by supporting local initiatives.

 $3,500 per person | What’s included?*

 - All internal transport